 This is a one-semester developmental course which includes a study of whole numbers, fractions, decimals, percents, ratio and proportion, units of measure, geometry, basic statistics, and an introduction to algebra.
+Calculators of any kind are not permitted in this course.
+The use of a calculator or any computational device on any assignment or test in this course will be considered academic dishonesty and a violation of the Honor Code.
 Fall.